-With MLRun you can use a single command to load the code from local dir or remote archive (Git, zip, \ldots) and execute a pipeline.
-This can be very useful for integration with CI/CD frameworks and practices.
-See CI/CD integration for more details.
+With MLRun you can use a single command to load the code from local dir or remote archive (Git, zip, ...) and execute

 The following command loads the project from the current dir (.) and executes the workflow with an argument, for running locally (without k8s).